odoo/documentation/content/developer/howtos/upgrade_custom_db.rst

 `upgrade-util package <https://github.com/odoo/upgrade-util/blob/220114f217f8643f5c28b681fe1a7e2c21449a03/src/util/fields.py#L336>`__.
 However, this only renames the field and column names.
-Therefore, custom views, reports, field relations, automated actions, etc., might still refer to the old field name and need to be updated in the migration script as well.
+Therefore, custom views, reports, field relations, automated actions, etc., might still refer to the old field name and need to be updated in the :ref:`migration script <upgrade/migration-scripts>` as well.

 This is why it is crucial to do another :ref:`round of testing <upgrade/test_your_db>` to ensure that no data has been lost due to the upgrade of your custom modules.